 The target audience for this Power System Fundamentals for Engineers Training Course is defined here:

-• All individuals who need to understand the offshore wind farms from generation to consumption.
+- All individuals who need to understand the power system from generation to consumption.

-• Power traders to understand the offshore wind farm systems.
+- Power traders to understand the power systems.

-• Faculty members from academic institutes who want to teach the offshore wind farm course.
+- Faculty members from academic institutes who want to teach the fundamentals of power systems courses.

-• Investors and contractors who plan to make investments in renewable energy industry.
+- Investors and contractors who plan to make investments in the power industry.

-• Electric utility personnel who recently started career in power systems or having new job responsibilities.
+- Electric utility personnel who recently started a career in power systems or have new job responsibilities.

-• Technicians, operators, and maintenance personnel who are or will be working on renewable energy related projects
+- Technicians, operators, and maintenance personnel who are or will be working at power plants or power system generation companies.

-• Managers, accountants, and executives of power system industry.
+- Managers, accountants, and executives of the power system industry.

-• Scientist or non-electrical engineers involved in smart grid related projects or proposals.
+- Scientists or non-electrical engineers involved in power system-related projects or proposals.

 Upon completing this Power System Fundamentals for Engineers Training Course, learners will be able to meet these objectives:

-• Understand the different terminologies in power market such as Ancillary services, concept of reserve and balance between generation and demand
+- Understand the different terminologies in power market such as Ancillary services, concept of reserve, and the balance between generation and demand

 The Power system fundamental for engineers training course consists of the following lessons, which can be revised and tailored to the client’s need: